parmes/parmes/solfec-1.0/examples/time_series.rst

-.. _solfec-examples-time_series:
+.. _solfec-1.0-examples-time_series:

 Time series
 ===========

-This example illustrates the :ref:`TIME_SERIES <solfec-user-times>` functionality in Solfec-1.0.
+This example illustrates the :ref:`TIME_SERIES <solfec-1.0-user-times>` functionality in Solfec-1.0.
 The input files for this example are located in the `solfec-1.0/examples/time--series <https://github.com/tkoziara/solfec/tree/master/examples/time-series>`_ directory.
 These are: